eskutcheon/mcapst/README.md

 The original CAP-VSTNet implementation trained model checkpoints (e.g. `photo_image.pt` and `art_video.pt`) using the MS-COCO dataset for content images of both "photorealistic" and "artistic" modes, as well as the style images for "photorealistic" models, and the WikiArt dataset for style images in "artistic" models.

-`mcapst` provides a simpler approach to training using remote datasets streamed from Hugging Face via its `datasets` API, but still allows for your own local datasets specified by CLI/config parameters `--train_content` and `--train_style` respectively.
+`mcapst` provides a simpler approach to training using remote datasets streamed from Hugging Face via its `datasets` API, but still allows for your own local datasets specified by CLI/config parameters `--train-content` and `--train-style` respectively.
 The two directories may be the same.

 If you would like to download these datasets locally anyway, the following were used by the original CAP-VSTNet authors:
   - [MS_COCO](http://images.cocodataset.org/zips/train2014.zip)